Statistical properties of worm algorithms for two dimensional frustrated Ising models: Outlook

 \section{Outlook}

-Our results imply that the worms studied here define a discrete-time realization of a fractional brownian motion which has a conventional steady-state given by the equilibrium Gibbs distribution of a particle in a logarithmic central attractive potential.
+Our results imply that the worms studied here define a discrete-time realization of a fractional Brownian motion which has a conventional steady-state given by the equilibrium Gibbs distribution of a particle in a logarithmic central attractive potential.
+The dynamics of these worms is non-Markovian because time steps are correlated with each other via their dependence on the power-law correlated background dimer liquid.
 Stochastic equations related to such non-Markovian processes with correlated steps have been studied for some time now.
 Ageing and steady-state behaviour of solutions to such equations, particularly in the presence of a confining potential, have also been of interest.\cite{Metzler,Stationary_fBM} It would therefore be interesting to ask if a continuous-time stochastic equation of this type emerges as the correct description of some scaling limit of the worm construction process studied here.

-Also, a similar picture for the worm-length distribution is possible in other applications of worm algorithms to two-dimensional critical points/phases, and it would be interesting to study the values of dynamical exponent $z$ and persistence exponent $\theta$ associated with these worm constructions.
-It would also be interesting to develop a theory for predicting the values of $z$ and $\theta$, even for the simplest case of the standard worm algorithm for the noninteracting fully packed dimer model on the honeycomb lattice, which admits an extremely well-studied continuum description in terms of a height field theory.
+In this regard, a promising line of investigation would be to use the well-understood continuum effective field theory formulation of the non-interacting honeycomb lattice dimer model to formulate an appropriate stochastic differential equation that captures the large-distance long-time properties of the worm construction.